himanshu81494/SBCC-CS-Club-2014/meetup1/readme.md

 # First Meet Puzzle
-> Take a single dimension array of integers and fill a double dimension array with values of concentric shrinking boxes.
+THE PROBLEM:
+> Given a 1-dimensional integer array of arbitrary length n, write a function that outputs a 2-dimensional array of size 2n-1 x 2n-1, such that each successive element makes an inner box.

+    EXAMPLE INPUT: {2, 4, 7}
+    EXAMPLE OUTPUT:
+    [2 2 2 2 2]
+    [2 4 4 4 2]
+    [2 4 7 4 2]
+    [2 4 4 4 2]
+    [2 2 2 2 2]

+---

 I ended up writing two methods from a couple in mind; brute force and less brute force-y.
 The brute force is simply filling the 2D array with expanding margins per iteration until the center is reached.
 The less brute force-y method I ended up spreadhseeting to get my thoughts in order: